efemayoglu/airline-clone/README.md

 applications runs on 4000 like http://127.0.0.1:4000/flights

-we you want the run a command inside of the container use this;
+if you want the run a command inside of the container use this;
 08aaedf233fb is a container id if you want to learn it run "docker ps" docker exec -it 08aaedf233fb bash